MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-known-issues-1905.md

 ## Update process

 ### Host node update prerequisite failure

 - Applicable: This issue applies to the 1905 update.
--	Cause: When attempting to install the 1905 Azure Stack update, the status for the update might fail due to Host Node Update Prerequisite.
+- Cause: When attempting to install the 1905 Azure Stack update, the status for the update might fail due to **Host Node Update Prerequisite**.
 This is generally caused by a host node having insufficient free disk space.
 - Remediation: Contact Azure Stack support to receive assistance clearing disk space on the host node.
 - Occurrence: Uncommon

 ### Preparation failed

 - Applicable: This issue applies to all supported releases.
 - Cause: When attempting to install the 1905 Azure Stack update, the status for the update might fail and change state to **PreparationFailed**.
 This is caused by the update resource provider (URP) being unable to properly transfer the files from the storage container to an internal infrastructure share for processing.
 The 1905 update package is larger than previous update packages which may make this issue more likely to occur.
 - Remediation: Starting with version 1901 (1.1901.0.95), you can work around this issue by clicking **Update now** again (not **Resume**).
 The URP then cleans up the files from the previous attempt, and restarts the download.
 If the problem persists, we recommend manually uploading the update package by following the [Import and install updates section](azure-stack-apply-updates.md#import-and-install-updates).